TrueLayer/truelayer-android-sdk-demo/README.md

 > You may register a different scheme but then you need to modify the `Manifest` file and `PaymentContextProvider.redirectUri` property.

 ## API Setup
-This app uses our [Example Backend API](https://github.com/TrueLayer/example-mobile-backend) to simplify the process of creating payments and retrieving their status.
+This app uses our [Payments Quickstart API](https://github.com/TrueLayer/payments-quickstart) to simplify the process of creating payments and retrieving their status.
 You will need to setup your own installation of this project to use this app.
-Example Mobile Backend is a project that will allow you to instantly get up to speed with SDK integration without a need for your own backend to be ready.
+Payments Quickstart is a project that will allow you to instantly get up to speed with SDK integration without a need for your own backend to be ready.

 >Beware this project is meant to be used for testing only, and the functionality behind (or at least part of it) will need to be implemented on your own backend service.